jcgsville/project-expedius/README.md

 I can get a sense of what it would be like to build a real service without actually implementing them.

-The story for authentication is pretty simple: it's what you'd expect of a classroom.
+The story for authorization is pretty simple: it's what you'd expect of a classroom.

 * Teachers can see the students in their classes
 * Students can see the students in their classes